KatherineMichel/portfolio/doc/2024-recap.md

 ### DjangoCon US 2023 Recap Popularity

 I published a [DjangoCon US Recap](https://katherinemichel.github.io/portfolio/djangocon-us-2023-recap.html) in October 2023.
-It was featured in [Django News Newsletter](https://django-news.com/issues/203#start).
+It was featured in Django News Newsletter [Issue 203](https://django-news.com/issues/203#start).
 I learned in January that the recap had been Django News Newsletter's top article for months.

 <sub>[**back to top**](#table-of-contents)</sub>